black1172/Monarchs_PyTorch/README.md

 # Monarchs_PyTorch

+# Motivation
+-Allow for extremely fast and frequent updates on monarch habitats (and other specie by similar program) to aid conservation and visualize population density

 # Initial thoughts
 -going to use 'habitat suitability' as opposed to detecing actual indivdual milkweed plants etc. per Wiley Online Library -Rationale for project is personal passion for protecting and surveying our enviroment through technology, I plant lots of milkweed in my yard and am passionate about monarch conservation as well.